-CarMax itself has an A+ rating from the Better Business Bureau, but keep in mind that all its services are wrapped into that grade.
-Extended warranties are just a small part of the CarMax business.
-It’s likely you’ll work with a different customer service group when using your MaxCare extended warranty, as CarMax doesn’t administer the contract.
+CarMax itself has an A+ rating from the BBB, but keep in mind that all its services are wrapped into that grade.
+Selling extended service plans is just a small part of the CarMax business.
+Because the MaxCare service plan is a contract with a third-party service plan provider, you will be working with a different customer service group when using MaxCare.

 During our research of leading third-party extended warranty providers, we found that there’s a lot to like about these vehicle service contracts.
 For example:

 - Third-party providers normally have at least three coverage levels and several contract options.
-For example, CARCHEX and CarShield have at least 15 plans.
-CarMax seems to just offer one.
+For example, CarShield and CARCHEX have at least 15 contracts each.

-- Many third-party providers are brokers, meaning they’re getting contracts from at least one administrator.
+- Many third-party providers are brokers, meaning they’re getting contracts from more than one administrator.
 This can lower the cost of your contract, as there’s more competition between brands.

 - You can pay for your extended warranty over a few years or a few months.
 Some companies like CarShield offer month-to-month contracts.

-- Pretty much all third-warranty providers include roadside assistance, towing reimbursement, rental car reimbursement, and other benefits.
+- Pretty much all third-party providers include roadside assistance, towing reimbursement, rental car reimbursement, and other benefits.
 The trick is to compare how much they reimburse you and over how many days.

-- Most third-party companies allow you to use any ASE-certified repair facilities.
+- Most third-party companies (and MaxCare) allow you to use any ASE-certified repair facilities.
 This can include national chains, independent shops, and dealership service centers.

-We ranked CARCHEX as Best Overall because they scored well across all our categories: coverage options, trustworthiness, cost, customer service, convenience, and additional perks.
+We ranked Endurance as Best Coverage because it scored well across all our categories: coverage options, trustworthiness, cost, customer service, convenience, and additional perks.

-CARCHEX is a reputable third-party car warranty company that’s been in the industry for over 20 years.
-The company offers five levels of coverage that are further broken down into a total of 16 warranty contracts.
+CARCHEX is another reputable third-party extended car warranty company that’s been in the industry for over 20 years.
+The company offers five levels of coverage that are further broken down into a total of 21 warranty contracts.
 Coverage ranges from comprehensive protection that’s similar to your manufacturer’s warranty to basic powertrain protection for your engine, transmission, and related parts.
-This customization alone makes it more flexible than a CarMax extended warranty.
+This customization alone makes it more flexible than a MaxCare extended service plan.

-What really sets CARCHEX apart from other third-party warranty companies is its reputation for providing a positive experience throughout the shopping process.
+We chose CARCHEX for the Best for Used Cars award because of is its reputation for providing a positive experience throughout the shopping process.
 We like how the CARCHEX sales teams take a customer-centric, consultative approach.
 The representatives will gladly answer all your questions along with providing a quote customized to your vehicle.

 CARCHEX’s reputation has also earned the company a long list of endorsements and partnerships from trusted companies in the industry, including SiriusXM, RepairPal, Kelley Blue Book, Edmunds, CARFAX, and more.